amos/amos-js/README.md

 - **Types** for the `postMessage` protocol used between your page and the Amos iframe (`Message`, `Appearance`, `ThemeVariable`).
 OpenAPI schema types (for example `components["schemas"]["PaymentIntent"]`) come from `@amos.com/node`.
 - **Iframe-targeted helpers** to validate the form, confirm a payment intent, confirm a setup intent, update appearance, etc.
-- **Mount functions** (`mountAmosCreditCardPaymentMethodForm`, `mountAmosBankAccountPaymentMethodForm`, `mountAmosGooglePayButton`) that create the iframe, wire up its message protocol, manage its height/opacity, and return a small controller for updating options and tearing it down.
+- **Mount functions** (`mountAmosCreditCardPaymentMethodForm`, `mountAmosBankAccountPaymentMethodForm`, `mountAmosGooglePayButton`, `mountAmosApplePayButton`) that create the iframe, wire up its message protocol, manage its height/opacity, and return a small controller for updating options and tearing it down.
-- **Lower-level building blocks** (`getCreditCardFormSrc`, `attachPaymentMethodFormListeners`, `attachGooglePayButtonListeners`, ...) for integrators (such as `@amos.com/react-amos-js`) that want to render the iframe element themselves.
+- **Lower-level building blocks** (`getCreditCardFormSrc`, `attachPaymentMethodFormListeners`, `attachGooglePayButtonListeners`, `attachApplePayButtonListeners`, ...) for integrators (such as `@amos.com/react-amos-js`) that want to render the iframe element themselves.

 > **Note:** A server-side SDK (for example `@amos.com/node`) must be used alongside `@amos.com/amos-js` for end-to-end payment processing. `@amos.com/amos-js` is the client-side half.